 - Walk through the Royal Botanic Garden (see below)

-- Sydney harbour dinner cruise
+- Sydney Harbour dinner cruise – book this tour.

 - Beer crawl in The Rocks (see below)